-Land amounting to 3.2 ha 2ha (sites LP(003)009 and (LP[003]012 is allocated for a residential development of at least 42 dwellings.
-A minimum of 1 ha of open space including a children's play facility will be provided on land to the south of Greyhound Lane (LP[003]003).
+Land amounting to 2ha (sites LP(003)009 and LP[003]012) is allocated for a residential development of at least 42 dwellings.
 The provision of open space is required in accordance with Policy ENV 04 and will be provided on land to the south of Greyhound Lane (LP[003]003).
-Development will be subject to compliance with adopted Development Plan policies and the following criteria:
+Development will be subject to compliance with adopted Development Plan policies and the following criteria: (MM62)

-- 1. Access to residential development to be provided from Wayland Way including associated improvements to the local highway and footway provision to the satisfaction of Norfolk County Council as Highway Authority, including a footpath link from the housing development to Greyhound Lane; Subject to demonstration of highway safety in consultation with Norfolk County Council as the Highway Authority, there may be potential for a second or alternative vehicular access onto Greyhound Lane; - 2.
+- Access to residential development to be provided from Wayland Way including associated improvements to the local highway and footway provision to the satisfaction of Norfolk County Council as Highway Authority, including a footpath link from the housing development to Greyhound Lane.
+Subject to demonstration of highway safety in consultation with Norfolk County Council as the Highway Authority, there may be potential for a second or alternative vehicular access onto Greyhound Lane (MM62); - 2.
 Appropriate density to reflect and respect existing development; - 3.
 Appropriate use of height and scale to ensure the site's position as a gateway to the settlement; - 4.
 Retention of native hedgerow and trees on the site boundary, where appropriate, with further natural screening to be provided on the north west boundary of the residential site; - 5.
-Development proposals should seek to protect and enhance the setting of Banham Conservation Area; The scheme will preserve or where possible enhance the setting of nearby designated and non-designated heritage assets, with particular regard to the conservation area.
-An archaeological assessment is required to support the application. - 6.
+The scheme will preserve or where possible enhance the setting of nearby designated and non-designated heritage assets, with particular regard to the conservation area.
+An archaeological assessment is required to support the application; - 6.
 Appropriate sustainable surface water attenuation measures are provided, and where possible included as part of landscaping schemes; - 7.
 Subject to provision of equivalent replacement new open space of a minimum of 0.75ha including a Local Area for Play (LAP) on land south of Greyhound Lane (LP[003]003).
 The risk of surface water flood and fluvial flood risk is required to be addressed in the planning application, and appropriate solutions implemented to improve drainage and ground conditions to enable the open space and LAP to be in use throughout the year; and - 8.
-A pre-application enquiry with Anglian Water Services is required for this site in accordance with the Water Cycle Study to demonstrate that sufficient capacity is available to transfer wastewater for treatment.
-Where insufficient capacity within the wastewater network is identified, financial contributions may be sought.
 Development proposals should have regard to the findings of the Water Cycle Study which indicates potential issues with the wastewater network capacity.
-Applications will need to demonstrate appropriate solutions have been identified;
+Applications will need to demonstrate appropriate solutions have been identified.

-3.217 The site comprises three parcels of land which total approximately 3.2ha.
+3.199 The site comprises three parcels of land which total approximately 3.2ha.
 All parts of the site are within 800m (10 minutes walking distance) to key services, meaning that the site is sustainable and will limit the use of personal car journeys.